michael-s-downs/thethingineed/services/documentation/techhubgenaillmapi.md

   - max_input_tokens (optional): Maximum number of tokens to be sent in the request.
 If the maximum size is exceeded, it will be cut from the context, leaving space for the model response.
   - max_tokens (optional): Maximum number of tokens to generate in the response.
   - temperature (optional): Temperature to use.
 Value between 0 and 2 (in Bedrock 0-1).
 Higher values like 0.8 make the output more random.
 Lower values like 0.2 make it more deterministic.
 By default 0.
-  - stop (optional): Up to 4 strings where the API will stop generating more tokens.
-  - **functions (*Warning!*):** Deprecated by OpenAI but still working.
-List of functions the model may generate JSON inputs for.
-Only in OpenAI and Azure.
-  - **function_call (*Warning!*):**  Deprecated by OpenAI but still working.
-Required if functions is sent.
-Possible values: “auto”, “none”, or {"name": "my_function"}.
-For full information: <https://platform.openai.com/docs/api-reference/chat/create#chat-create-function_call>
-  - seed: (only in GPT models) used to replicate the same output from the model (not always the same).
+  - stop (optional): Up to 4 strings where the API will stop generating more tokens.- seed: (only in GPT models) used to replicate the same output from the model (not always the same).
 This param is in beta  **_(only in azure platform)_**.
   - response_format (optional): The values available to manage the output format of the image generation models are [url, bs64_json] and for text generation models (only avaliable in selected ones by Azure OpenAI) is [json_object].
   - For image generation:
     + quality (optional): quality of the output image [“standard”, “hd”] default as standard
     + size (optional): Output size format [“1024x1024”, “1792x1024”, “1024x1792”] default as “1024x1024”
     + style (optional): Output style of the image [vivid, natural], default as vivid
+  - tools(optional): List of tools defined by the user that could be used by the model (models such as DALLE ar not able to use tools)

 * platform_metadata (required):
   - platform (required): Name of the desired platform.
 Possible values: “azure”, “openai”, or “bedrock”.